 In the example above, it would be like clicking on the first suggestion of “neck massager with heat” and discovering that there are only a few heated neck massagers on Amazon.

 Amazon doesn't release its search data like Google, so you can't know for sure the numbers of people searching for that phrase – but based on the fact that it's the first suggestion after a pretty common product, it's safe to assume it's a pretty popular search variation.

 Something tells me that Amazon isn't just picking these top suggestions out of a hat at random…

 Here's a look at our example, “Neck Massager with Heat” on SEMRush:

 This shows 140 monthly searches for that exact phrase, plus there were a couple of very closely related variations with a few hundred more searches per month.

 At this point, I'm just looking to confirm that it's not some fluke that Amazon is suggesting this search.
 It's nice to see that people are searching Google for this product as well.

-In a moment, I show how you can see estimated sales on Amazon (which is a MUCH more important number than Google search volume) but let's talk a little more about brainstorming first.
+In a moment, I show how you can see estimated sales on Amazon (which can be done using an Amazon sales estimator and is a MUCH more important number than Google search volume) but let's talk a little more about brainstorming first.